 And then…I received a gift.
 My mother-in-law brought me a bag of books to read, figuring I’d enjoy something to pass the time.
 As I read these stories and words, I started to see beyond my pain, and a glimmer of hope was planted.

 I felt a prompting to dust off my creative side and let the words flow.
 And so I did.
 They flowed and flowed until years later, I had articles and manuscripts and stories filling my computer’s hard drive.
 The experience was cathartic and the more I wrote, the more I fell in love with the process of letting my Savior shape my dreams.

 I made it through my medical issues fully healed, gave birth to another child, went through a major physical transformation (more on that below), and left the corporate world to focus on being a mom and freelance writer.
-I started out writing fiction and signed with my agent, Mary Keeley.
-She helped me get my work into a few book collections, but I kept dreaming of seeing my name on my own book cover someday.
+I started out writing fiction and signed with an agent, who helped me get my work into a few book collections.
+But I kept dreaming of seeing my name on my own book cover someday.

 Not too long ago, I took a big step toward that dream.